Find Grad Schools

 Orthoptist Employment Estimates

-There were about 56,400 jobs for Orthoptist in 2016 (in the United States).
+In 2016, there was an estimated number of 56,400 jobs in the United States for Orthoptist.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,500 new jobs for Orthoptist by 2026.
-There will be an estimated 3,800 positions for Orthoptist per year.
+The BLS estimates 3,800 yearly job openings in this field.

 undefined